Nvreformat/ese-pedidos/README.md

 # Building
 ### Client/Restaurant Apps
-Make sure you have npm installed
+First, make sure you have npm installed.

-If you don't, install it:
+Install cordova and ionic
 >sudo npm -g install cordova ionic

 Then just go to any app folder (either client or restaurant) and run this command to build and test: